PacoMax/Microbiota_V4/README.md

 # Microbiota_V4
-Scripts for analyzing microbiotas using Illumina paired and single-end reads containing 16S gene V4 region, V34, V35 and V2, and for obtaining bioclimate and biome data.
+Scripts for analyzing microbiotas using Illumina paired and single-end reads containing 16S gene V2, V3, V34, V35 and V4 regions, and for obtaining bioclimate and biome data.

    ### download_sra.sh